customgento/docs/pages/child-product-data-m2.md

 ![Settings configuration]({{ "images/child-product-data/child-product-data-settings-fields.png" }} "Settings configuration")

 After entering the correct identifiers, please save the configuration and clear the cache.
-From now on, the module will work as expected and show for example the adapted product name and the SKU as son as you choose a different child product.
+From now on, the extension will work as expected and show for example the adapted product name and the SKU as son as you choose a different child product.

 ![Output]({{ "images/child-product-data/child-product-data-output.png" }} "Output")